Geodesic fields for Pontryagin type $C^0$-Finsler manifolds: The extended geodesic field

 The relationship between $F_\ast . \mathcal E$ and $\mathcal E$ can be summarized as follows: if the minimizing path $x(t)$ is the projection of an integral curve of $\mathcal E$ on $M$ and $c>0$, then $x(ct)$ is the projection of an integral curve of $F_\ast . \mathcal E$.
 Reciprocally if the minimizing path $x(t)$ is the projection of an integral curve of $F_\ast \mathcal E$ on $M$, then it has constant speed and its reparameterization by arclength is the projection of an integral curve of $\mathcal E$.
 Therefore $F_\ast . \mathcal E$ represents all minimizing paths with constant speed and $\mathcal E$ represents all minimizing paths parameterized by arclength.
 We have proved the following theorem.

 \begin{theorem} The correspondences $\mathcal E$ and $F_\ast . \mathcal E$ are generalizations of the geodesic spray $\mathcal G$ of Finsler geometry. \end{theorem}

 It isn't clear whether $F_\ast .\mathcal E$ or $\mathcal E$ will be more useful for the theory of Pontryagin type $C^0$-Finsler manifolds.
-The structure $F_\ast . \mathcal E$ is a direct generalization of the geodesic spray of Finsler geometry, but in this work we use $\mathcal E$ because it is more convenient for our purposes.
+The structure $F_\ast . \mathcal E$ is a direct generalization of the geodesic spray of Finsler geometry and it can have more potential to bring geometric objects of Finsler geometry to $C^0$-Finsler geometry.
+On the other hand, $\mathcal E$ is horizontally bounded and it can be more suitable for direct calculations and the study of the existence of solutions of $\mathcal E$.
+In this work we use $\mathcal E$ because it is more convenient for our purposes.